Director of Title IX

-The Sexual Assault and Violence Education (SAVE) Task Force is comprised of student representatives, staff, faculty and administrators representing various campus divisions, departments and disciplines.
-Every task force member is committed to cultivating a vibrant campus life in which all members of the Worcester State community feel welcomed, included, respected, empowered and valued.
-Through campus wide programming, training and resources, the task force helps to provide a safe, healthy and supportive campus climate, free of sexual and relational violence.
+The Sexual Assault and Violence Education (SAVE) Task Force is composed of student representatives, staff, faculty, and administrators representing various campus divisions, departments, and disciplines.
+Every task force member is committed to cultivating a vibrant campus life in which all members of the Worcester State community feel welcomed, included, respected, empowered, and valued.
+Through campus-wide programming, training, and resources, the task force helps to provide a safe, healthy, and supportive campus climate, free of sexual and relational violence.

 For more information, interested community members should contact firstname.lastname@example.org.

 It’s on Us to Stop Sexual Assault – Massachusetts University System